spring1843/go-dsa/bit/README.md

 ## Complexity

-Bit manipulation operations are characterized by a constant time complexity of O(1).
+Bit manipulation operations are characterized by a constant time complexity.
 This high level of performance renders them an optimal choice to replace other approaches, especially when working with large data sets.
-As a result, they are frequently utilized in algorithmic design to optimize certain operations.
+As a result, they are frequently used to achieve better performance.

 ## Application